A. Did Another Fox Confirm the Lane Red 1 Alert?

 During the breaching operations in lanes Red 1 and 2, the 2d Battalion of the 12th Marine Regiment (2/12) served as the 6th Marines direct support artillery battalion.
 At 3:30 PM on the first day of the ground war (February 24, 1991), the 2d Battalion of the 10th Marine Regiment (2/10) took over the direct support artillery mission of the 6th Marines.
 The 2/12 passed through the minefields using both lanes Red 1 and 2.
 This took approximately an hour and was done in MOPP-2.

 After passing through both minefields, the NBC NCO reported to the 2/12 leadership that he had found a small quantity of chemical warfare agent on one or several of the vehicles.
-The commanding officer, the operations officer, the assistant operations officer, and the survey officer of the 2/12 recalled this contamination report.
+The commanding officer and the operations officer of the 2/12 recalled this contamination report.
 However, it is unknown what type of detector the NBC NCO used and what actions were taken in response.
 It does not appear that the 2/12 performed any decontamination; the Marine in charge of the 1/6 decontamination team stated that, to his knowledge, no vehicles required decontamination.
 Attempts to locate the 2/12 NBC NCO have so far been unsuccessful.

 E. Report of a Possible Chemical Attack